itsamib/TunePocket/README.md

 # TunePocket: Telegram Mini App

-This is a Next.js starter project for a Telegram Mini App called TunePocket.
-It allows users to upload MP3 files through a Telegram bot and manage them in a web-based player.
+This is a Next.js project for a Telegram Mini App called TunePocket.
+It allows users to upload MP3 files through a Telegram bot and manage them in a web-based player with offline capabilities.

+## How It Works

+1.  **User Sends MP3:** A user sends an MP3 file to your Telegram bot.
+2.  **Bot Responds:** The Python bot (`bot.py`) does *not* save the file.
+Instead, it gets the file's unique `file_id` from Telegram and sends a special button back to the user.
+3.  **User Opens Mini App:** The user clicks the button, which opens your Next.js web application (the Mini App) inside Telegram, passing the `file_id` to it.
+4.  **App Downloads & Saves:** The Mini App uses the `file_id` to download the song directly from Telegram's servers, extracts its metadata (title, artist), and saves the actual audio file into the browser's local storage (IndexedDB).
+5.  **Offline Playback:** The user can now play their music from the Mini App, even without an internet connection, because the files are stored on their own device.

+---

 ## Running the Application

-This project consists of two separate parts that must be run concurrently:
+This project has **two separate parts** that must run at the same time in **two separate terminals**.

-1.  **The Next.js Web App (Mini App):** This is the user interface that users interact with inside Telegram.
-2.  **The Python Telegram Bot:** This is the backend script that listens for messages and file uploads sent to the bot on Telegram.

-You will need **two separate terminals** to run this application.

----

-### Terminal 1: Run the Web App
+### Terminal 1: Run the Web App (Next.js)

 In your first terminal, run the following command to start the Next.js development server: